colejarczyk/doc/api/level.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

-    Translatable fields (name, description etc.) are returned in given locale.
+    Translatable fields (name, description etc.) are returned in the given locale.

 Example Response